MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ## Common issues and workarounds

-The following sections describe issues you should be aware of when using the Spring Data Cosmos DB SDK.
+The following sections describe issues you should be aware of when using the Spring Data Azure Cosmos DB SDK.

 ### Getting the correct Cosmos DB configuration